wdawson/okta.github.io/_source/_posts/2017-07-25-oidc-primer-part-2.md

 The token(s) you get back from an OIDC flow and the contents of the `/userinfo` endpoint are a function of the flow type and scopes requested.
 You can see this live on the [OIDC flow test site](https://okta-oidc-fun.herokuapp.com).
 Here, you can set different toggles for `scope` and `response_type`, which determines the type of flow for your app.

 Your use case will determine which flow to use.
 Are you building a SPA or mobile app that needs to interact directly with the OpenID Provider (OP)?
 Do you have middleware, such as Spring Boot or Node.js Express that will interact with the OP?
-Below, we dig into some of the available flows and when it’s appropriate to use them.
+Below, we dig into some of the available flows and when it's appropriate to use them.

 ## Authorization Code Flow

 The Authorization Code flow is covered in [Section 3.1 of the OIDC spec](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth).
 The TL;DR is: a code is returned from the `/authorization` endpoint which can be exchanged for ID and access tokens using the `/token` endpoint.

-This is a suitable approach when you have a middleware client connected to an OIDC OP and don’t (necessarily) want tokens to ever come back to an end-user application, such as a browser.
+This is a suitable approach when you have a middleware client connected to an OIDC OP and don't (necessarily) want tokens to ever come back to an end-user application, such as a browser.
 It also means the end-user application never needs to know a secret key.

-Here’s an example of how this flow gets started using Okta:
+Here's an example of how this flow gets started using Okta:

 ```
 https://micah.okta.com/oauth2/aus2yrcz7aMrmDAKZ1t7/v1/authorize?client_id=0oa2yrbf35Vcbom491t7&response_type=code&scope=openid&state=little-room-greasy-pie&nonce=b1e7b75d-6248-4fc7-bad0-ac5ae0f2e581&redirect_uri=https%3A%2F%2Fokta-oidc-fun.herokuapp.com%2Fflow_result
 ```
-Let’s break that down:
+Let's break that down:

 | Key               | Value                                                   | Description                                                   |
 |-------------------|---------------------------------------------------------|---------------------------------------------------------------|